reem-shaikh/recipe-finder/README.md

 # Recipe App
 Recipe app finds the recipes on the basis of searched ingredient.
-We will have App designing, state management, API integration
+I've integrated app designing, state management and API integration
 ![](1.PNG)

 #### Features integrated: